Quantum Mereology: Factorizing Hilbert Space into Subsystems with Quasi-Classical Dynamics: Emergence of Classical Conjugate Variables

 Before we explicitly discuss the idea of collimation and the role it plays in emergent quasi-classicality, let us comment on the functional form of $\intham$ for there to exist a robust pointer observable as described in the previous Section \ref{sec:qc_factorization}.
 Since $\opphi_{A}$ and $\oppi_{A}$ do not commute, for there to exist a compatible pointer observable monitored consistently by other subsystems, we would demand that interaction terms $\Aa$ depend only on one such conjugate variable, say $\opphi_{A}$.
 In many physical cases, the interaction term is the position of the subsystem under consideration, as that is the quantity that is monitored by the environment, since interactions are local in space.
 Under these conditions, the pointer observable can be identified as $\Oa \equiv \Oa(\opphi_{A})$, depending only on one conjugate variable.

 Let us see how the idea of predictability connects with features of the self-Hamiltonian.
 From Eq. (\ref{var_dot_QML}), we see that the rate of change of variance of the pointer observable depends, in addition to the state at $t = 0$, on the Heisenberg equation of motion for $\Oa(\opphi_{A})$ under the self-Hamiltonian $\ham_{A}$.
 Thus, it can be expected that self terms $\ham_{A}$ that are collimated in the $\opphi_{A}$ variable will spread states less rapidly under time evolution and keep the change of variance of $\Oa$ small.
 They therefore offer a predictable interpretation to $\Oa$.
 This can be seen in the following example.
 We keep fixed the pointer observable $\Oa \equiv \opphi_{A}$ and vary the self-Hamiltonian, and for each choice of the self-Hamiltonian we compute the time derivative of $\Delta^2 \Oa$ from Eq. (\ref{var_dot_QML}) for an initial state that is a peaked Gaussian profile in $\opphi_{A}$ states, representing a peaked wavepacket.
 In Figure (\ref{schwinger_vardot}), we plot these results and see that high $\phi$-collimation $C_{\phi}(\ham_{A})$ inversely correlates with the variance change of the pointer observable.
 Therefore, evolving under a highly $\phi$-collimated self-Hamiltonian, peaked states in pointer space have a smaller rate of change of variance of the pointer observable $\Oa$.

+One can then interpret the results of Figs. \ref{schwinger_pointer} and \ref{schwinger_vardot} together to correlate the pointer entropy growth with the collimation of the self-Hamiltonian, which will play a crucial role in determining how fast the pointer entropy spreads out, thus quantifying the predictability of the pointer observable.
+Self-Hamiltonians with a higher collimation will induce smaller spread and hence a slower growth in pointer entropy (and rate of change of variance) for peaked pointer states.

 Note the different roles played by collimation and locality.
 In quantum field theories or lattice theories, we can factor Hilbert space into sets of degrees of freedom located in small regions of space.
 Spatial locality then implies that the interaction Hamiltonian takes a $k$-local form, where each factor interacts directly with only its neighboring factors; cf. Eq.~(\ref{M_int}).
 For our purposes we can turn this around, looking for factorizations in which interactions are $k$-local, which is a necessary requirement for the emergence of spatial locality \cite{cotler2019locality}.
 Collimation, by contrast, is an important feature of the self-Hamiltonian.
 In order to recover familiar classical behavior, we require that pointer observables evolve in relatively predictable ways, rather than being instantly spread out over a wide range of values.